Instagram Reels Vs Story: How to Use Both to Boost Engagement

 No!

-Despite their similarities, Instagram Story and Reels are different in their reach.
+Despite their similarities, Instagram Stories and Reels are different in their reach.

 That’s why it’s critical to understand the differences between these two video formats and how to use them effectively in your social media strategy.